Tylerflick/tylerflick.github.io/_posts/2017-07-03-setting-up-a-home-automation-server-part-one.md

 title:      Setting up a home automation server - Part One
 date:       2017-07-03
 summary:    Getting started with the Raspberry Pi 3
-categories: raspberry-pi mqtt rabbitmq automation
+categories: home-automation
+tags:       [raspberry-pi, mqtt, rabbitmq, home-automation]
 ---

 With the advent of the Raspberry Pi and cheap microcontroller's like the EPS8266, home automation has never been easier.
 This is the first installment of a number of guides I'm putting together based on setting up a home automation server, security and connecting with other services.